 7. Head to The Crystal Caves

-Open seven days a week, I didn’t visit The Crystal Caves myself, but have seen reviews from other visitors saying that well-behaved dogs are allowed to accompany you.
+I didn’t visit The Crystal Caves myself, but have seen reviews from other visitors saying that well-behaved dogs are allowed to accompany you.
+The attraction is open seven days a week.

 Dog-Friendly Walks on the Atherton Tablelands